gaboesquivel/gaboesquivel/content/projects/bureau-of-trade-beta.md

 # Bureau of Trade (Beta)

-Bureau of Trade (Beta) is an online store offering a range of products, with a frontend integrated with eBay's API for diverse shopping experiences.
- As the sole Fullstack developer, my focus was on frontend development, responsive design, and animations, along with eBay API integration.
+An online store with an eBay-backed catalog, responsive browsing, and animated product interfaces.